BuggyAl/BookmarkTools/README.md

 4. Run the bookmark and enjoy!

 Alternatively, you can also run this in through the **search bar** by typing in the URL above into the bar!

-- As of March 29, 2022, all code has fetch requests at the top for people to use instead of the code itself.